aholachek/tutorial/intro-rag-tutorial/README.md

 # Build your own RAG Question Answering Bot
+*This tutorial is currently in draft state*

 ## Learning Objectives

-- You will understand how to use Jupyter Notebooks, Python virtualenvs, and VScode to prototype your ideas
+- You will understand how to use Jupyter Notebooks, Python virtualenvs, and VS Code to prototype your ideas
 - You will have a high level grasp of how LlamaIndex helps you write RAG bots
 - You will understand the basic steps behind the RAG concept
 - You will be able to build your own basic RAG question answering systems